 The Old School Fall Prevention Technology

 The most widely used fall prevention strategy in senior living communities today is to combine nursing interventions with older alert devices to identify residents who need assistance, or potential emergencies.
 For many communities, these devices may include audible alarm systems, personal emergency response systems, and pull cords.

 Audible Alarm Systems

-Audible alarm systems immediately alert caregivers when residents get of bed or chairs.
+Audible alarm systems immediately alert caregivers when residents get out of bed or chairs.
 These systems encourage intervention, but audible alarms can be confusing and agitating for residents and do not reduce the number of nightly rounds done by care staff.
-Additionally, these solutions are primarily reactive and lack preventive components.
+Additionally, these solutions are primarily reactive and do little to prevent falls.
 Due to these downsides, many facilities are becoming alarm-free and are implementing technology with data insights for more effective and accurate fall prevention.

 Personal emergency response systems (PERS) are light-weight wearable pendants or bracelets that allow older adults to call for help by pushing a button when they experience a fall or emergency.
 This technology provides easier access to assistance if older adults are alone.
 However, these devices are not always worn by residents, especially at night.
 And if a resident suffers from a fall while wearing the device, they may be unconscious or forget to use it.

 A nurse call system with a pull-cord option can be helpful when residents may not want to wear a PERS (for example when sleeping or showering).
 The pull cord system allows a resident to pull the device and trigger help from nurses on-staff.
 However, one of the biggest issues with pull-cord systems is inherent in their design— in order for a resident to activate the pull cord, he or she must be within reach of the system.
 Falls can happen anywhere, so a location-based system has limited coverage.